Casper12345/JPEG-Uploader/README.md

 Git/Github used for version control.

-Used IntelliJ to code the app.

 ThymeLeaf was used as template engine.

-HTML5, CSS3, jQuery and JavaScript was used for the front end.
+HTML5, CSS3, jQuery and JavaScript were used for the front end.

 ### How to Run the Program:

-The program is build and run using maven with the command.
+The program is build and run using Maven with the command:

  $ mvn spring-boot:run